IBM BASIC: IBM Disk BASIC

 IBM Disk BASIC (BASIC.COM) was included in the original IBM PC DOS.
-Because it uses the 32 KB Cassette BASIC ROM, BASIC.COM did not run on even highly compatible PC clones, such as the Compaq Portable.
+Because it used the 32 KB Cassette BASIC ROM, BASIC.COM did not run on even highly compatible PC clones, such as the Compaq Portable.
 The name Disk BASIC came from its use of floppy disks as well as cassette tapes to store programs and data.
-Disk-based code corrected errata in the ROM-resident code and added floppy disk and serial port support.
+Disk-based code corrected errata in the ROM-resident code and added floppy-disk and serial-port support.

 Disk BASIC can be identified by its use of the letter D preceding the version number.
-It adds disk support and some features lacking in Cassette BASIC, but does not include the extended sound/graphics functions of BASICA.
-The primary purpose of Disk BASIC was as a "light" version for IBM PCs with only 48 KB of memory: BASIC.COM would then have about 23 KB free for user code, whereas BASICA would only have about 17 KB.
-By 1986, all new PCs shipped with at least 256k and DOS versions after 3.00 reduced Disk BASIC to only a small stub that called BASICA.COM for compatibility with batch files.
-Even with all this excess RAM, BASIC would still only allocate and manage just under 61 KB for user programs, whether it was Cassette BASIC, BASIC.COM or BASICA.
+It adds disk support and some features lacking in Cassette BASIC but does not include the extended sound or graphics functions of BASICA.
+The primary purpose of Disk BASIC was as a "light" version for IBM PCs with only 48 KB of memory: BASIC.COM would then have about 23 KB free for user code, whereas BASICA would have only about 17 KB.
+By 1986, all new PCs shipped with at least 256k, and DOS versions after 3.00 reduced Disk BASIC to only a small stub that called BASICA.COM for compatibility with batch files.
+Even with all this excess RAM, BASIC would still allocate and manage only about 61 KB for user programs, whether it was Cassette BASIC, BASIC.COM, or BASICA.